Pacific Crest Temperature Project

 Bugs and Questions

 Inevitably, we shall find bugs and problems with this applet.
-When that happens, it would be great if they were sent to me for analysis and correction.
+When that happens, please post them on Github.

 Any questions about the use of this applet are more than welcome.
-Just send me a jot.
+Just send me a jot or make a comment below.